Ars subtilior: Overview and history

-One of the centers of activity of the style was Avignon at the end of the Babylonian Captivity of the Papacy and during the Great Schism (1378–1417), the time during which the Western Church had a pope both in Rome and in Avignon.
-The town on the Rhône had developed into an active cultural center, and produced the most significant surviving body of secular song of the late fourteenth century.

-The style spread into northern Spain and as far as Cyprus (which was a French cultural outpost at the time).
+One of the centers of activity of the style was Avignon at the end of their Papacy and during the subsequent Great Schism (1378–1417), the time during which the Western Church had a pope both in Rome and in Avignon.
+Avignon had developed into an active cultural center, and produced a significant surviving body of secular song in the late fourteenth century.
+The style spread into, or was simultaneously developed in northern Spain, Italy (especially Pavia) and as far east as Cyprus (which was a French cultural outpost at the time).
 French, Flemish, Spanish and Italian composers used the style.